karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Software Engineering/Development/Programming

 Developer Tea exists to help driven developers connect to their ultimate purpose and excel at their work so that they can positively impact the people they influence.
 With over 13 million downloads to date, Developer Tea is a short podcast hosted by Jonathan Cutrell (@jcutrell), co-founder of Spec and Director of Engineering at PBS.
 We hope you'll take the topics from this podcast and continue the conversation, either online or in person with your peers.
-Twitter: @developertea :: Email: developertea@gmail.com

 ### [TWiT.tv Shows](https://twit.tv/shows?shows_active=1)

 Topic: Software Engineering/Development/Programming

 Leo Laporte brings some of the most interesting personalities in technology together to talk about the most important issues.
-Fun, relaxed, informative and always entertaining, count on TWiT for the best tech podcasts in the world.
+Fun, relaxed, informative, and always entertaining, count on TWiT for the best tech podcasts in the world.

 ### [no dogma podcast](http://nodogmapodcast.bryanhogan.net/)